WDI-SEA/css-airbnb/readme.md

 ## Requirements
 * Look at the deliverable screenshot and see how well you can match it.
 * Keep the following in mind when recreating the screenshot
-  * Obtaining and using relevant images
+  * Linking to and using the relevant images (They're all included in the `img` folder!)
   * Aligning the text in the center of each image
   * Aligning the images in the center of each page
-  * Thinking of the layout in terms of rows and columns
+  * Thinking of the layout either in terms of a Grid (rows and columns) or multiple Flexbox rows

 ## Deliverable